-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (cont'd) Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment
+Physician/Practitioner services, including doctor's office visits (cont'd)

+- Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - o The check-in isn't related to an office visit in the past 7 days and - o The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-What you must pay when you get these Services that are covered for you services Podiatry services Covered services include: You pay \$0 for each Medicare-covered visit.
-Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \Services do not apply to the plan's maximum out-of-pocket limit.
-Prostate cancer screening exams There is no coinsurance, For men aged 50 and older, covered services include the following copayment, or - once every 12 months: deductible for an annual Digital rectal exam PSA test or digital rectal Prostate Specific Antigen (PSA) test exam.
-You can get these services on your own, without a referral from your PCP, as long as you get the service from a network provider.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or You pay 20% function.
-These include but are not limited to: colostomy bags and coinsurance. supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+What you must pay when Services that are covered for you you get these services Podiatry services Covered services include: You pay \$0 for each Medicare-covered visit.
+Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs 🍑 Prostate cancer screening exams There is no coinsurance, For men aged 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test or digital Digital rectal exam rectal exam.
+Prostate Specific Antigen (PSA) test You can get these services on your own, without a referral from your PCP, as long as you get the service from a network provider.

+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
+These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.